Page last updated at 12 July 2017 at 12:28

 More recently, the Council has acquired the Ageas Bowl home of Hampshire County Cricket Club that includes an 18 hole golf course and the recently opened Hilton at the Ageas hotel.
 This investment will return an annual surplus to the Council.
 This superb facility provides around 500 employment opportunities, contributes around £50 million to the local economy and is a real community asset for all local residents to enjoy.

 The Council’s investment will rise from around £102 million to £140 million with its investment in the new and exciting Fleming Park Leisure Centre.
 The state of the art facilities will provide top quality sport and leisure facilities and at the same time the project will incur no revenue cost to the Council as the cost of the investment is more than matched by the rental income.
-The Council is planning to invest in the construction of a M&S Foodhall in Eastleigh that will be leased by M&S as another example of an ‘invest to save’ project.
+The Council has also invested in the construction of a M&S Foodhall in Eastleigh that will be leased by M&S as another example of an ‘invest to save’ project.

 Wagon Works and Travelodge and Omega House Offices